 Go Serverless

 With the use of services like AWS Lambda, you can run codes and use any type of backend service without the use of servers.
-There are over 200 AWS services and Saas applications that trigger AWS Lambda to process data, enable machine learning, build event-driven functions and even create a scalable online experience without the use of a server.
+There are over 250 AWS services and SaaS applications that trigger AWS Lambda to process data, enable machine learning, build event-driven functions and even create a scalable online experience without the use of a server.
 These computing platforms on AWS ensure that you do not have to worry about provisioning servers as you scale your business.
 Netflix was one of the first companies to put AWS Lambda to use.
-With over 50 million customers and petabytes of data, using AWS Lambda they have managed to create an infrastructure that automatically adapts based on triggers.